subzeroid/instagrapi/docs/usage-guide/totp.md

 Some accounts are moved by Instagram to a newer CAA/Bloks two-factor flow.
 In that case the legacy `accounts/two_factor_login/` endpoint can reject a valid code with `Invalid Parameters`.

 `Client.login(..., verification_code="123456")` still uses the legacy mobile endpoint first.
 If Instagram returns a `two_step_verification_context`, instagrapi automatically retries through the Bloks two-factor flow.
-When the context is not present, the exception explains that the account still needs manual app verification or a fresh current-app login response.
+If the legacy login response does not expose that context, instagrapi can make a current CAA/Bloks login request to recover the context and continue the same Bloks verification path.
+When Instagram still does not return enough state, the exception explains that the account needs manual app verification or a fresh current-app login response.

 The low-level helpers remain available when you need to inspect or drive the flow manually: